Nobody bothered to tell me that dynamite is explosive. And when I found out, it was already too late.

 “Are you going to betray me by killing me to death?”

 “No. I am a double agent.
 I work for the Council of Underwater Creatures and People that Eat Lemons.
 COUCAPTEL for short.
 I am trying to take down the mafia.
 Do you want to help?
-If you don’t, I will kill you.”
+If you say no, I will kill you.”

 “How much do you pay?”